MichaelCurrin/tweet-gh-actions-py/README.md

 ## Disclaimer

-Tweeting using API requests and some code actually requires registering a dev account and dev app on Twitter.
+Tweeting using API requests and some code actually requires _registering_ a dev account and dev app on Twitter.

-That means filling in an application form with your motivation and getting approval from Twitter's team.

-This can take some time and if you don't have a valid use-case that complies with Twitter guidelines or you don't explain how you'll use the API, you can get rejected.
+See my [Twitter policies](https://michaelcurrin.github.io/python-twitter-guide/#/policies) guide for more info.

 ## Use-cases